BadaTuff/BTuff-Security/docs/index.md

 The journey officially begins next week!
 Week 01 will cover:

 - OSCP methodology and initial labs
-- BTL1 fundamentals and detection concepts
+- Starting BTL1 Certficate - fundamentals and detection concepts
 - Setting up my learning environment
 - First practical examples and runbooks

-**Subscribe on [YouTube](https://www.youtube.com/@BTuffSecurity) to follow along with video demonstrations!**
+**Subscribe on [YouTube](https://www.youtube.com/@BTuffSecurity) to follow along with video demonstrations & more on the week!**

 ---